ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check if the report has never been aggregated but is contained by a batch that has been collected.
-If this check fails, the input share is marked as invalid with the error `batch-collected`.
+If this check fails, the input share MUST be marked as invalid with the error `batch-collected`.
 This prevents additional reports from being aggregated after its batch has already been collected.
 2. Check if the report has already been aggregated with this aggregation parameter.
-If this check fails, the input share is marked as invalid with the error `report-replayed`.
+If this check fails, the input share MUST be marked as invalid with the error `report-replayed`.
 This is the case if the report was used in a previous aggregate request and is therefore a replay.
 An aggregator may also choose to mark an input share as invalid with the error `report-dropped` under the conditions prescribed in {{anti-replay}}.
+3. Depending on the query type for the task, additional checks may be applicable:
+    * For fixed-size tasks, the Aggregators need to ensure that each batch is roughly the same size.
+If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error "batch-saturated".
+Note that this behavior is not strictly enforced here but during the collect sub-protocol.
+(See {{batch-validation}}.)
 If both checks succeed, the input share is not marked as invalid.

 #### Input Share Preparation {#input-share-prep}